Frequently Asked Questions

 1. Original receipt is required for all returns, refunds, and exchanges of textbooks and merchandise.

 2. Textbooks that were purchased for the current semester may be refunded or exchanged through the first Friday of that semester.
 Textbooks must be in original packaging and/or shrink-wrap and free of any damage, markings, or use.

 3. Merchandise may be refunded or exchanged when returned within 7 days of purchase.
 For a refund, the merchandise must be in unused, unopened, and new condition with the original tags attached; for an exchange, the merchandise must be in resale condition.

 You must contact the Bookstore before shipping back any items to be returned, either through calling us at (337) 475-5494 or through using our contact form.
-All web orders to be returned MUST have the printed cash register receipt.
-The email that is sent out upon placing a web order is not a valid receipt for returns.

 Please call the Bookstore at 337-475-5494 or use our contact form.
 Please include your order number in order to allow us to locate your order information more quickly.

 No. Textbooks must be rented in person at the Bookstore, no exceptions.
 We do not ship out rental textbooks.
 Only active students of McNeese may rent textbooks, and textbooks may not be rented by anyone else but the student.
 For example, a parent may not rent a textbook for his or her child.
 A parent may pay for the child's textbook rental, but the child must complete all paperwork and the transaction themselves.
 Please refer to our Rental FAQ for more information on renting textbooks.